Christinaecb/Text-Editor/README.md

 ## Installation

 This application uses Node.js and various npm packages.
-You'll need to install Node.js and then run ```npm i``` in the terminal at the root of the directory to install all dependencies
+You'll need to install Node.js and then run ```npm i``` in the terminal at the root of the directory to install all dependencies.

 ## Usage